leaftail1880/telegram-bot/README.md

 # @Koboldie

-NodeJS based telegram bot.
+NodeJS and telegraf based telegram bot.
 You can test it [here](https://t.me/Koboldiebot)

 ## Features